ovieokeh/react-navbar/README.md

 This is a simple, extensible Navbar component for React.
 I built this because I realised that I kept creating navbars from scratch on every project.

-It is responsive and the navbar links collapse into a hamburger menu on mobile.
+It is responsive and the navbar as collapse into a hamburger menu on mobile.

 ## Install